Sn1F3rt/bench-sh/README.md

 System Info + Speedtest IPv4 & IPv6 + Drive Speed + System Benchmark:
 `./bench.sh -b46` or `./bench.sh -b64`
 Dual stack speed test with system benchmark.
 This will use 2 GB bandwidth.

+Any queries or help regarding the script should be posted here:https://post4vps.com/Thread-Post4VPS-Benchmarking-Script As aforesaid suggestions can be emailed to me, PMed, or you can fork and create a pull request.